Merkel Cell Carcinoma

 Offers Telehealth

-Paul Nghiem is a Dermatologist in Seattle, Washington.
+Paul Nghiem is a Dermatologist practicing medicine in Seattle, Washington.
 Dr. Nghiem is rated as an Elite provider by MediFind in the treatment of Merkel Cell Carcinoma.
-His top areas of expertise are Merkel Cell Carcinoma, Squamous Cell Skin Carcinoma, Eccrine Porocarcinoma, and Melanoma.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Merkel Cell Carcinoma, Squamous Cell Skin Carcinoma, Eccrine Porocarcinoma, and Melanoma.

 Elite in Merkel Cell Carcinoma